Class 9 Exam > Class 9 Notes > English Class 9 > Short Question Answer: A Legend of the Northland

 Q7.
 What did Saint Peter ask the woman for?
 What was the woman’s reaction?

-Ans: The woman was greedy.
-When Saint Peter arrived at her cottage, tired and hungry from his travels, he asked her for a cake from her large store.
-However, she was unwilling to share.
-The woman attempted to bake a smaller cake each time, but even when the cake was as thin as water, she still thought it was too large to give away.
+Ans: Saint Peter asked the woman for a cake from her store.
+However, she was greedy and unwilling to share.
+The woman attempted to bake a smaller cake each time, but even when the cake was as thin as a wafer, she still thought it was too large to give away.
 Ultimately, she placed it on her shelf instead of offering it to Saint Peter.

-Q9.
+Q8.
 Explain: ‘And surely such a woman was enough to provoke a saint.’
-Who was the lady and how did she provoke the saint?
+Who was the lady, and how did she provoke the saint?

 Ans: Saint Peter cursed the woman for being miserly and selfish.
 He believed she did not deserve to live in a human form and enjoy the comforts of food, shelter, and warmth.
 As a punishment, he transformed her into a woodpecker, forcing her to build her nest like a bird and spend her days boring into hard, dry wood to find her meagre food.

-Q12.
-Describe the theme of the poem ‘A legend of the Northland’?
+Q10.
+Describe the theme of the poem ‘A Legend of the Northland’.

 Ans: The woman in the poem is greedy and selfish.
 Despite having a large supply of cakes, she refuses to share even a small one with a tired and hungry traveller.

 Ans: Saint Peter travels the land, sharing the message of God.
 During his journey, he often faces hunger and thirst, as he sometimes lacks food and water.
-He also observes fasts, which leaves him feeling tired and weak.
+He also observes fasts, which leave him feeling tired and weak.
 Despite being a saint, he becomes angry with a woman who refuses to share her food.
 In his frustration, he curses her, transforming her into a woodpecker.
-As a saint, he should have shown her mercy instead of anger.
+Though a saint, he too was provoked, reminding us that even holy figures have human emotions.

 The document Class 9 English Chapter 1 Question Answers - A Legend of the Northland is a part of the Class 9 Course English Class 9.